Machina Capital S.A.S. Takes $288,000 Position in Reinsurance Group of America, Incorporated (NYSE:RGA)

-Machina Capital S.A.S. bought a new stake in Reinsurance Group of America, Incorporated (NYSE:RGA – Free Report) during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm bought 2,073 shares of the insurance provider’s stock, valued at approximately $288,000.
+Machina Capital S.A.S. acquired a new position in Reinsurance Group of America, Incorporated (NYSE:RGA – Free Report) in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor acquired 2,073 shares of the insurance provider’s stock, valued at approximately $288,000.

 Reinsurance Group of America Announces Dividend